 Responding to an Unauthorized Disclosure of Confidential Information

 Nondisclosure agreements are designed to protect valuable information from being shared with third parties.
 If confidential information meant to be protected by the agreement is released, it’s critical for affected parties to respond quickly with prompt legal action.

-If the NDA was drafted according to recognized best practices, it should include terms describing the procedures to be followed in the event of an unauthorized disclosure.
+If the NDA was drafted according to recognized best practices, it should include terms describing the procedures to be followed in the event of unauthorized disclosure.
 Depending on the relationship between the parties and the facts and circumstances of the disclosure, the response to a perceived NDA breach could be as simple as providing formal written notice of the violation and following procedures for the payment of liquidated damages if any become due.
 However, more often than not, parties seeking to protect confidential information from unauthorized disclosure immediately request a temporary or permanent injunction.

 NDAs typically do not include terms limiting liability in the event of breach, so parties that violate nondisclosure agreements are potentially liable for indirect, special, and consequential damages in addition to what’s required to make the aggrieved party whole.
-Altogether, the potential penalties for violating a legally-enforceable NDA are astronomical, and anyone seeking to enforce these agreements are wise to remind all parties involved of the potential consequences for the unauthorized release of confidential information.
+Altogether, the potential penalties for violating a legally-enforceable NDA are astronomical, and anyone seeking to enforce these agreements is wise to remind all parties involved in the potential consequences for the unauthorized release of confidential information.
 If such warnings go unheeded, courts are more than willing to impose legal and injunctive relief for any violation of nondisclosure agreements of proper form, function, and scope.